-Relationship with Santander Spain
+Relationship with Grupo Santander

 The Issuer believes that its relationship with its controlling shareholder, Santander Spain, offers the Issuer a significant competitive advantage over its peer Chilean banks.
-Santander Spain, the Issuer's parent company, is one of the largest financial groups in Brazil and the rest of Latin America, in terms of total assets measured on a regional basis.
-It is the largest financial group in Spain and is a major player elsewhere in Europe, including the United Kingdom, Poland and Portugal, where it is the third-largest banking group.
+Grupo Santander, the Issuer's parent company, is one of the largest financial groups in Brazil and the rest of Latin America, in terms of total assets measured on a regional basis.
+It is the largest financial group in Spain and is a major player elsewhere in Europe, including the United Kingdom, Poland and Portugal.
 Through Santander Consumer, it also operates a leading consumer finance franchise in the United States, as well as in Germany, Italy, Spain, and several other European countries.